 Did everything go as planned?
 Kinda sorta.

 YES…All of that time spent was important – and I would encourage any new teacher to do the same.
-However, when the kids actually show up and it’s just you and 20 something 5-year-olds – there’s a bit of magic you need if you really want to know how to manage kindergarten classroom chaos. *These tricks work well in other grades too – just tweak them a bit!
+However, when the kids actually show up, and it’s just you and 20 or so 5-year-olds – there’s a bit of magic you need if you really want to know how to manage chaos with kindergarten classroom management ideas. *These tricks (ideas) work well in other grades too – just tweak them a bit!

 Why Classroom Management is Important

 You know those multi-page lesson plans you slaved over for observations?
-You know that amazing resource you bought off of Teachers Pay Teachers?
-The math and phonics games you printed on your favorite astrobright paper, cut into a gajillion pieces, and then laminated with your personal Scotch machine?
+You know that amazing resource you bought from Teachers Pay Teachers?
+The math and phonics games you printed on your favorite Astrobrite paper, cut into a gazillion pieces, and then laminated with your personal Scotch machine?
 Hear me when I say:

 Absolutely none of that matters if you don’t have good classroom management.